CppMicroServices/CppMicroServices/framework/doc/doxygen/examples/MicroServices_Example2.md

 To stop the bundle, use the `u <id>` command.
 If the bundle from
 \ref MicroServices_Example1 "Example 1" is still active, then we should see it print out the details of the service event it receives when our new bundle registers its dictionary service.
-Using the `FrameworkExamplesDriver` commands `u` and `l` we can stop and start it at will, respectively.
+Using the `usFrameworkExamplesDriver` commands `u` and `l` we can stop and start it at will, respectively.
 Each time we start and stop our dictionary service bundle, we should see the details of the associated service event printed from the bundle from Example 1.
 In
 \ref MicroServices_Example3 "Example 3", we will create a client for our dictionary service.
-To exit `FrameworkExamplesDriver`, we use the `q` command.
+To exit `usFrameworkExamplesDriver`, we use the `q` command.

 Next: \ref MicroServices_Example2b